-In the second half of 2019, the AIG continued to conduct new hire ethics training as part of HR's onboarding process.
+In the first half of 2019, the AIG continued to conduct new hire ethics training as part of HR's onboarding process.
 Recognizing the need for more extensive ethics training and in an effort to bolster its culture of compliance initiative, the AIG and HR developed a second day of new hire orientation that primarily focuses on ethics.
-This program was developed and officially rolled out in first half of 2019 and continued through the second half.
+This program was developed and officially rolled out in January of 2019.